-The talk of the town today is the DYT x Havells Campaign that we did a way, way back when to promote their Valentine’s Day campaign #ThodaStyleThodaSmile.
+The talk of the town today is the DYT x Havells influencer marketing campaign that we did a way, way back when to promote their Valentine’s Day campaign #ThodaStyleThodaSmile.
 This is the story (a very short one) of how it unfolded.

 With the Valentine’s Day campaign, Havells wished to spark a conversation about how people love to put their best foot forward when it comes to their partners.